PJEDeveloper/LSTM-Stock-Price-Predictor/README.md

 ---

-> Developed by Patrick Hill
+> Developed by Patrick Hill — for professional portfolio use.
 > [LinkedIn](https://www.linkedin.com/in/patrick-hill-4b9807178/)